ivanhan0511/blog/_posts/2018-06-12-WorkEnvWithManjaro.md

 ---
 layout: post
-title: "Work Environment with Manjaro"
+title: Work Environment with Manjaro
 ---

 This is a record about how to configure a Linux environment for work after getting a whole new pc, NOT include macOSX.